howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Post estimation essay HN - wait for Wayne
+- Sponsor newsletters - go back to the howonlee repo for lists of candidates
 - Test for the stack push and pop
 - Get the grad sidebar to say it's OK if the validations work, currently its a noop
 - Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow